DepthVision: Enabling Robust Vision-Language Models with GAN-Based LiDAR-to-RGB Synthesis for Autonomous Driving: Experiments

 \paragraph*{Fusion Strategy Matters: Full vs. Pixelwise Fusion.} The experimental results indicate that, in general, full fusion outperforms pixel-wise fusion across most tasks.
 Notably, pixel-wise fusion yields a relative improvement of up to \textbf{6 \%} in object classification, suggesting its effectiveness in preserving fine-grained object details under low-light conditions by locally enhancing dark regions.
 However, this localized blending can introduce inconsistencies in well-lit scenes, occasionally degrading performance during daytime scenarios.
 In contrast, full fusion provides a more stable and globally consistent representation across varying lighting conditions

-\paragraph*{Luminance-Aware Performance Trends.}
+\paragraph*{Luminance-Aware Performance Trends}

 To better understand the effect of ambient lighting on model performance, we compute the mean luminance of each input image and analyze its correlation with VLM accuracy.
-Figure~\ref{fig:combined_luminance_performance} shows separate performance trends for each task (Safety Critical and Object Classification), comparing RGB-only inputs with fused RGB+LiDAR inputs.
+Fig.~\ref{fig:improvement_safety_critical} and Fig.\ref{fig:improvement_object_classification} show separate performance trends for each task (Safety Critical and Object Classification), comparing RGB-only inputs with fused RGB+LiDAR inputs.
 The results reveal several key patterns:

 \begin{itemize} \item A consistent improvement in performance under low-light (nighttime) conditions when using fused inputs. \item A performance drop during the daytime when using pixel-wise fusion, which is likely due to suboptimal blending in uniformly well-lit scenes.
 This may be because frozen VLMs are not trained to process such fused inputs, which leads to distribution shifts.
-Disabling fusion above a defined luminance threshold can mitigate this issue. \item Increasing performance differences between RGB-only and fused inputs as luminance decreases, highlighting the complementary role of LiDAR in poor visibility scenarios. \end{itemize}
+Disabling fusion above a defined luminance threshold can mitigate this issue. \item Increasing performance differences between RGB-only and fused inputs as luminance decreases, highlighting the complementary role of LiDAR in low visibility scenarios. \end{itemize}

-\paragraph*{Task-Specific Gains.} The most significant impact of LiDAR augmentation is seen in safety-critical detection tasks, where structural cues, such as object boundaries and contours, are vital for identifying obscured or dimly lit vehicles and pedestrians.
+\paragraph*{Task-Specific Gains} The most significant impact of LiDAR augmentation is seen in safety-critical detection tasks, where structural cues, such as object boundaries and contours, are vital for identifying obscured or dimly lit vehicles and pedestrians.
 The Count and Object Classification tasks also demonstrate greater robustness, particularly in challenging night-time conditions.
 These results reinforce the central hypothesis of this work: that real-time LiDAR-guided RGB synthesis can enhance downstream multimodal reasoning in low-visibility scenarios, without requiring retraining or architectural modifications to existing Vision–Language Models.